yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 adn to use it to generate desirable behavior.
 So actor directly related with reward fuction, so it is the most robust definition of the task.
 (**It sees expert function as reward fuction.
 Therefore expert function is based on its reward function(which they thinks it is optimal)**)

+It uses finite Markov decision processes(MDPs) for addressing IRL problem to computational task and being more familiar to the machine learning community.
+(There were no past research, so it is the first try)

+## Notation and Problem Formulation